 Sometimes farming interfered with the serious part of the weekend and then we would be of great help to Kai.
 We’re taking his mielies to market here.
 Don’t know what he would have done without us.
 Airbags and seatbelts were not highly essential in those daze, as we were usually well internally fortified, and as our driver had his foot flat we knew we’d get there quickly.
 So it was alright.

 Back: Me; Kevin Stanley-Clarke (now a Kiwi); Glen Barker (now an Oz).
-Front: Pierre du Plessis; Steve Reed (a Kiwi in Oz); Lettuce Wood-Marshall (Chinese or Oz?); Dave Simpson;
+Front: Pierre du Plessis; Steve Reed (a Kiwi in Oz); Lettuce Wood-Marshall (a Chinese or an Oz?); Dave Simpson;

 kop-toe okes – taking themselves seriously; which made them more hilarious